lrinkedewit/ecommerce-store/README.md

 Result --> 401, Unauthenticated error with WWW-Authenticate in header

 ### retrieving products

-Make sure to add the Authorization header, together with the Bearer <token>
+#### user gets all products with their id ✈️

-Ideallly, would have added a router
+For this GET request, make sure to *add the token of the user to the Authorization header*.
+Depending on the token you add, the list of products associated with the token's id will be returned.